hostadam/ares/docs/README.md

 It is specifically developed to be compatible with Paper with no guarantees for Bukkit, Spigot or Folia compatibility.

 ### Features
-* Exclusively adapted for Paper (e.g. use of Adventure)
+* Easy-to-use Config library for reading and writing to YAML files with ease

-* Automatic YAML config parsing
+*
 * Optimized Scoreboard API
 * Player tab list ordering
 * Intuitive Command API